Reflections on Thirty Years of Worldwatching

 For most of my tenure at Worldwatch, I believed humanity would get its act together and learn to build clean and innovative sustainable economies.
 We had (and have) plenty of tools to work with: the steep decline in the cost of renewable energy, the creative thinking represented by circular economies and biomimicry, the renewed appreciation of appropriate technologies such as the bicycle, and the small but vibrant movements preaching the gospel of simple living, to name a few.

 On the social side, I was encouraged by the emergence of simple and affordable technologies and practices for improving people’s lives.
 The simple paste made from peanuts, sugar, milk powder, oil, and vitamins that has saved millions of children from malnutrition.
 The power of education and healthcare to raise the status of women and open a world of opportunity to them.
 Decentralized solar-power delivering electricity “the last mile” to rural people in Africa.
-With the new power source, solar lamps stoked educational advances for kids, who now had light for studying at night.
-And mini-grids spurred income-enhancing entrepreneurial activity among their parents, who could now run small devices like sewing machines.
+Solar lamps that stoked educational advances for kids, who now had light for studying at night.
+And mini-grids that spurred income-enhancing entrepreneurial activity among their parents, who could now run small devices like sewing machines.

 Surely these and myriad other ideas were the seeds of a new economy and society that would germinate, take root, and blossom into a bright future.
 We would meet the challenge!